Skip to main content

 • give paracetamol for fever — do NOT give ibuprofen (may increase risk of skin infection)

-• keep fingernails short to reduce scratching
+• keep fingernails short to reduce scratching and scarring

 • dress your child in loose, cool clothing